Alexintosh/NukeIt/README.md

-# 🧹 gocleaner - CLI AppCleaner Alternative for macOS
+# 🧹 nuke - CLI AppCleaner Alternative for macOS

-`gocleaner` is a command-line tool written in Go for macOS that helps users fully uninstall applications by removing the main app bundle **and** associated files (like caches, preferences, logs, etc.).
+`nuke` is a command-line tool written in Go for macOS that helps users fully uninstall applications by removing the main app bundle **and** associated files (like caches, preferences, logs, etc.).

 ## 📌 Purpose

-Most macOS applications leave behind files after you drag them to the Trash. `gocleaner` helps you find and remove these leftover files, keeping your system clean.
+Most macOS applications leave behind files after you drag them to the Trash. `nuke` helps you find and remove these leftover files, keeping your system clean.

 ## 🛠 Features